Grief Therapy in Philadelphia, PA, Ocean City NJ, Mechanicsville VA, Santa Fe NM

 The only problem is, research shows there’s no evidence that everyone’s grief moves through universally-prescribed psychological stages.
 And it can cause more harm than good to try to change your emotions to fit someone else’s idea of how you should be feeling.
 This article walks you through why universal stages of grief don’t work for all people, and it provides guidance for a more personalized and flexible approach to grief and loss.

-Why The Five Stages of Grief Doesn’t Work for All People
+Why The Five Stages of Grief Doesn’t Work for All People: Grief Therapy in Philadelphia

 For starters, the five stages of grief, coined by researcher Elizabeth Kübler-Ross in the 60s, was not originally meant to apply to all loss universally.
 In fact, Kübler-Ross initially studied and wrote about the five stages only in terms of people who themselves were dying from a terminal disease.
 Among other misconstrued stages, Acceptance takes on a totally different meaning in this context.